mattermost/mattermost-test-management/data/test-cases/mobile-app--native-specific-/MM-T43.md

 - Returned to channel
 - Message deleted

-**Note**: Other users can see an empty message where the post was sayng that it has been deleted
+**Note**: Other users can see an empty message where the post was saying that it has been deleted

 ---